Skip to content

 Lake Harriet – Minneapolis Wedding Photographers

+Yeri and Romain already had their civil ceremony in the Cities, but didn’t hire an experienced friendly photographer to capture their best moments on camera.
+They regretted this mistake deeply and so hired me when they decided to host their party.
 She is a scientist, and she is a melting pot of culture.
 She grew up in Brazil but her parents are from Korea.
-He grew up in Paris (ten minutes’ driving from where I grew up), and he is working for a major infographic start-up.
-They first got married at the city hall and hired a cheap wedding photographer on thumbtacks but they were extremely disappointed with the result.
+He grew up in Paris (ten minutes’ drive from where I grew up), and he is working for a major infographic start-up.
+They first got married at the city hall and hired a cheap wedding photographer on Thumbtack, but they were extremely disappointed with the result.
 So for their “real” wedding, they decided to hire a (very) good photographer to make sure they would receive pictures they can cherish in the future!

 For our first contact we decided on the Harriet Brasserie, located in the south of Minneapolis, which would actually be their wedding venue.
-I showed them my albums, photography services.
-Romain was a geek, so we spoked about how I use the silent mode of my camera during a ceremony.
+I showed them my albums and photography services.
+Romain was a geek, so we spoke about how I use the silent mode of my camera during a ceremony.
 Finally, they decided to hire me as their wedding photographer to cover their event in the Twin Cities.
+The meeting went so well that we ended up having dinner together.
+The food was pretty delicious, full of subtleties, which was a great sign for their wedding day!

 The Bride’s Getting Ready

 Yeri had her hair and makeup done at Brett Dorian studio in Minneapolis, a great artist.
 It was a sunny day, full of energy and Yeri was stunning.
-Her face is very expressive and I love the expressions I managed to catch into candid shots.
+Her face is very expressive and I love the expressions I managed to catch in candid shots.

 The Groom’s Preparation and First Look

 Romain was getting ready at their apartment.
 He was surrounded by his parents (who flew across the ocean for his wedding).
-He also dressed up with the traditional Korean outfit.
-Despite the fact that he already tried the outfit a couple of days ago, it was a kind of funny moment he adjusted it.
+He also dressed up in the traditional Korean outfit.
+Despite the fact that he already tried the outfit a couple of days ago, it was a kind of funny moment as he adjusted it.

 Once done, we went down to the adjacent alley for the first look.
 His father joined us with his tiny camcorder.
-He was pretty exited too, so he spoke a lot.
+He was pretty excited too, so he spoke a lot.
 I remember Romain being embarrassed!
-Yes, French fathers are usually great speakers and have the secret how to embarrass their children in public.
+Yes, French fathers are usually great speakers and have the secret of how to embarrass their children in public.
 In a way, being silly with his son and gently embarrassing him is clearly a proof of love.
-I do much appreciate those moments than having the father waiting in front of the TV.
+I much appreciate those moments more than having the father waiting in front of the TV.

 Anyway, the bride arrived and it was difficult for Romain not to turn until the last moment.
 It was a cute moment.
-Yeri, with her festive Brazilian nature laughed at him a lot.
+Yeri, with her festive Brazilian nature, laughed at him a lot.

 The Lyndale Rock (Peace) Garden

 The Lyndale Rock Peace Garden (also simply called Peace Garden) is located on the south side of Lakewood Cemetery, and it’s part of the Minneapolis Park.
-He is adjacent to the Phelps Fountain (that we used for some pictures).
+It is adjacent to the Phelps Fountain (that we used for some pictures).
 It’s facing the Heffelfinger fountain and the amazing Lyndale Park Rose Garden.

 After their family photos, we did a short couple session in the Peace Garden Park.
 Yeri and Romain didn’t have any engagement session prior to their big day so they warmed up slowly.
 Furthermore, they were pretty nervous regarding their reception and anxious to be late.
 Hence, we didn’t take too much time before ending the photo session.
 I tried to make them laugh.
 I wanted them to have fun and to show their complicity, so I could catch a portrait showcasing their genuine love.